 We solve two versions of our model: a nondisclosure (ND) economy, where the level of S2S debt choice is only visible to the corresponding lender and sovereign, and a full disclosure (FD) economy, where all information is public.
-We first theoretically show the presence of a distortion favoring S2S debt in the ND economy.
+We show that the presence of a distortion favoring S2S debt in the ND economy.
 In the presence of informational frictions, bond prices do not depend on the choice of the S2S debt, which reduces the cost of holding the S2S debt.
-We show that this channel generates a higher S2S debt and lower non-contingent debt in the nondisclosure economy compared to the full disclosure economy.
+We show that this channel generates a higher S2S debt and lower noncontingent debt in the nondisclosure economy compared to the full disclosure economy.
 So, a shift from the ND economy to the FD economy results in a shift from S2S debt to the non-contingent debt.
-In the immediate-run, as S2S debt decreases, bond prices improve, overall debt level increases, and allows for a higher net revenue from debt issuance as well as a higher consumption level for the sovereign.
+In the short-run, as S2S debt decreases, bond prices improve, overall debt level increases, allowing for a higher net revenue from debt issuance as well as a higher consumption level for the sovereign.

 The transition between the two economies reveal nonlinear dynamics.
 The portfolio shift from S2S debt to non-contingent debt between ND and FD economies occurs mostly in the first several years of the transition after which the FD economy gradually converges to the new ergodic state.
 As the portfolio shifts from S2S debt, which is non-defaultable towards non-contingent debt, which is defaultable, the default rate increases.
 Higher non-contingent debt also exacerbates the debt dilution problem, and the sovereign faces higher spreads for the bonds, which amplifies the defaults.
-Quantitatively, these competing channels result in a fall in welfare during the transition, followed by a steady decline throughout the rest of the transition.
-To characterize the welfare loss, we also redo our
+Quantitatively, these competing channels lead to an initial drop in welfare during the transition, followed by a continuous decline throughout the remainder of the period.
+To characterize the welfare loss, we also redo our analysis with one-period debt.
+The intuition is as follows: there are two